 Imagine that you are a solid.
 You're a cube of ice sitting on a counter.
 You dream of becoming liquid water.
 You need some energy.
 Heat is probably the easiest energy you can use to change your physical state.
 The atoms in a liquid have more energy than the atoms in a solid.

 There is a special temperature for every substance called the melting point.
 When a solid reaches the temperature of its melting point, it can become a liquid.
 For water, the temperature needs to be a little over zero degrees Celsius (0oC) for you to melt.

 If you were salt, sugar, or rock, your melting point is higher than that of water.
 How do you know that fact?
-If their melting points were lower, they would also be liquids at room temperature.
+If their melting points were lower, they would also be liquids when the temperature is above zero degrees Celsius.
 The reverse of the melting process is called freezing.
 Liquid water freezes and becomes solid ice when the molecules lose energy.

 Can you go from a gas to a solid?
 Sure.
 Deposition occurs when a gas becomes a solid without going through the liquid state of matter.
 Those of you who live near the equator may not have seen it, but closer to the poles we see frost on winter mornings.
 Those little frost crystals on plants build up when water vapor from the air becomes a solid on the leaves of plants.